open-design-kit/opendesignkit/_methods/hypothesis.md

     **The whole team should try to populate the board with as many problem statements as possible.**

-2. You might have a large list of problem statements  - if so, create an affinity diagram to prioritize 1 - 3 problems to address with your initial prototype.
+2. You might have a large list of problem statements  - if so, create an [affinity diagram](/methods/affinity-diagram/) to prioritize 1 - 3 problems to address with your initial prototype.

 3. Work with the entire product team to complete the prompts:

-    For Open Design Kit, we created a board with these prompts:

     ![Board prompts in Boardthing](/img/methods/hypothesis/hypothesis-3.png)